audhage/SqlServerCustomDsc/tests/Integration/README.md

 Name | Subject | Password
 --- | --- | ---
-Certificate1 | SqlServerDsc Integration Test | P@ssw0rd1
+Certificate1 | SqlServerCustomDsc Integration Test | P@ssw0rd1

 The integration test will leave this database asymmetric key for other integration tests to use.